It is really interesting to observe human behavior during a crisis like currently roaming the coronavirus outbreak, from a subjective point of view.

 So I expect the remote job market to boom in upcoming years with every service, that goes around it.
 There will be more demand for cloud services and SAAS products, that help companies run business with completely remote teams.

-And more and more companies will tackle employees as freelancers, who are rewarded by their effectiveness and productivity.
+And more and more companies will tackle employees as freelancers, who are rewarded for their effectiveness and productivity.
 Those who grind harder than others, and log their work online, will have a bigger paycheck.
 Those who slack at home watching Netflix, while sending an email here and there will be compensated accordingly.

 I can’t wait to see how it will evolve in the future.